The Indian Stock Markets’ 20 year Digital Transformation

 Why Equity investments?

-Historically investments in equity stocks have given higher returns amongst all the other asset classes if investment was done with discipline and a long term time horizon.
+Historically investments in Equity have given higher returns amongst all the other asset classes if investment was done with discipline and a long term time horizon.
 See an assets map where we present a number of asset classes and the Risk-Return trade off, Fig 1.

 Fig 1 – Comparison of Asset Classes, JainMatrix Investments